Skip to main content

 Free and open to the public!

-Join us for a special community gathering for Día de Muertos, a celebration of life that demonstrates remembrance, love, and respect for those who have gone before us.
+Día de Muertos is a celebration of life that demonstrates remembrance, love, and respect for those who have gone before us.
 Choose to come on either Nov.
 1 or Nov.
 2, or celebrate with us on both days!
 This event is free and open to the public.

 • Contribute to a community ofrenda